-Welcome to my personal book notes of Marketing Made Simple by the authors Donald "Don" Miller and Dr. J.J.
-Peterson.
+Welcome to my personal book notes of Marketing Made Simple by the author Donald Miller.

 Let’s dive in.

 - Subtitle: A Step-By-Step Storybrand Guide For Any Business

 - Author: Donald Miller (with Dr. J.J.
 Peterson)